EF-1 Tornado Touched Down In Burlington County During Saturday Storms, National Weather Service Confirms

 Good afternoon.
 We have determined that an EF-1 tornado touched down last evening in northwestern Burlington County, NJ with the line of severe thunderstorms that moved through the area.
-For more info: https://t.co/guYxwfTHI6 🌪️#NJwx pic.twitter.com/ZubArkIc9hREAD MORE: Fourth Stimulus Check: Will There Be Another Relief Payment?
+For more info: https://t.co/guYxwfTHI6 🌪️#NJwx pic.twitter.com/ZubArkIc9hREAD MORE: 3 Teens Injured In West Philadelphia Shooting, Shots Fired At Responding Officers: Police

 — NWS Mount Holly (@NWS_MountHolly) July 18, 2021

-“I hope that no trees come down on our house, our barn, our pool, or us,” Nadine Patterson said.
-“That’s dangerous, so a little scary.”
+“I hope that no tree comes down on our house, our barn, our pool, or us,” Nadine Patterson said.

 The Patterson’s are counting their blessings after a confirmed EF-1 tornado touched down in Burlington County, leaving some serious structural blows behind.

-“Not exactly what you want to wake up to Sunday morning, but I know some people have it worst,” Patterson said.
+“Not exactly what you want to wake up to Sunday morning, but I know some people have it worse,” Patterson said.
 “That’s where it broke.
-The whole top of the tree came down right there and it fell all the way across our garage, put a hole in the roof, broke these rafters underneath here and then came through our garage roof.”
+The whole top of the tree came off right there and it fell all the way across our garage, put a hole here in the roof.”

 Cleanup continues after a confirmed EF-1 tornado hit Burlington county Saturday night.
 To classify as an EF-1 winds must reach 86 to 110 mph. @CBSPhilly @NWS_MountHolly pic.twitter.com/bMSCkvihJm

-— Jasmine Payoute (@jpayoute) July 18, 2021READ MORE: 15-Year-Old Boy Among Victims Of Southwest Philadelphia Triple Shooting, Police Say
+— Jasmine Payoute (@jpayoute) July 18, 2021READ MORE: Serious Multi-Car Crash On I-676 In Camden Leaves 1 Person Injured

 To classify as an EF1 tornado winds must range anywhere from 86 to 110 mph.
 That severe weather causing thousands of dollars worth of destruction.